How to Winterize A Classic Car: Maintaining Your Classic Car During the Winter Season

 Pour the recommended amount into your fuel tank, then run the engine for a few minutes to circulate the treated fuel throughout the system.

-fuel stabilisers typically keep petrol fresh for up to 12 months.
+Fuel stabilisers typically keep petrol fresh for up to 12 months, though some products claim protection for up to 24 months.
 They protect against oxidation and prevent the formation of gum and varnish deposits in the fuel system.

 For optimal results, fill your tank before adding the stabiliser.
 A full tank reduces the air space where moisture can condense, further protecting your fuel system from corrosion.